 The eligibility criterion for admission to MBA program at IBS is 50% or more marks in graduation with minimum 15 years of education either through 10+2+3 or 10+2+4 mode with English as the medium of instruction.
-For computing the percentage secured in graduation (to ascertain if the student has secured 50% marks) the method followed by the respective university is taken into consideration.
+For computing the percentage secured in graduation (to ascertain if the student has secured 50% marks) all three/four years marks shall be taken in to consideration irrespective of the method followed by the respective university.

 Students, whose graduation results have not been declared at the time of admission, are given provisional admission to the Program.
-The admission is subject to their submission of proof of eligibility on or before November 01, 2018.
-All provisionally admitted students will have to submit the attested photocopies of proof of graduation (all mark sheets as well as the degree certificate) at their campus, on or before November 01, 2018.
+The admission is subject to their submission of proof of eligibility on or before December 01, 2021.
+All provisionally admitted students will have to submit the attested photocopies of proof of graduation (all mark sheets as well as the degree certificate) at their campus, on or before December 01, 2021.
 If a provisionally admitted student fails to submit proof of graduation on or before the specified last date, his/her admission to the program would stand cancelled.